Peg Phillips: Career

 She started acting professionally in her late 60s.
 Her first film performance was in the TV movie Chase in 1985.
 In 1990, she originated the role of Ruth-Anne Miller on Northern Exposure.
 The character had been intended to be intermittent, but gradually appeared more frequently until she became a regular.
 She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1993.

+According to her obituary in The Los Angeles Times, Phillips' favorite episode of the series was "the one in which the shopkeeper’s young Native American friend, Ed Chigliak, gave her a wilderness-area grave site for her birthday and the two danced on the site.
+'That was the most beautiful script I’ve ever been asked to perform,' the actress told the St. Louis Post-Dispatch in 1992."

 After the fifth season of the show was wrapped up in 1995, she was undergoing heart surgery when an aortic aneurysm ruptured.
 Had she not already been on the operating table, it probably would have been fatal.

 After Northern Exposure, Phillips played several guest roles, especially on 7th Heaven.
 She played the dude ranch-owning godmother of Mary-Kate and Ashley Olsen's characters in How the West Was Fun.
 Her last role was a guest spot on ER in 2000.
 She also founded the Woodinville Repertory Theatre in 1998.